-- -V Displays command version information.

-- -0 Displays the operating system name of your workstation.

-- -h Displays command usage information.

-- Displays information in verbose mode.
+- -V Displays command version information. (on Windows).
+Displays tool version information (on AIX). - -o Displays the operating system name of your workstation. (on Windows and AIX). - -h Displays command usage information, including the program version and copyrights. (on Windows and AIX). - -v Displays information in verbose mode.
 On Windows, the information that this parameter displays includes the NDIS level of the device driver.

-- -d devicename
+Displays verbose output. (on AIX) - -d devicename